allenai/scitldr/README.md

 A running demo of our model can be found [here](https://scitldr.apps.allenai.org).

 ## Dataset
 SciTLDR is split in to a 60/20/20 train/dev/test split.
-For the `test.jsonl` files, each line is a json, formatted as follows
+For each file, each line is a json, formatted as follows

 ```
 {